Guide · Loop a video on Mac

 How to loop a video on a Mac

 Making a clip repeat — to fill a slot, build a looping background, or stretch a short moment — shouldn't need a timeline editor.
 Here's how to loop a video on a Mac in seconds, 100% offline: pick how many times and Crisp joins the copies end-to-end on-device.
-Picture and audio both loop, it's fast and lossless, and there's no account, no upload, and no watermark.
+Picture and audio both loop, it's fast and lossless, and there's no account, no upload.

 Updated July 2026 · step-by-step